 Des Moines Area Religious Council

-The Des Moines Area Religious Council (DMARC) is an interfaith organization with a core membership of nearly 130 congregations from five faith traditions working together to meet basic human needs for the greater Des Moines community.
+The Des Moines Area Religious Council (DMARC) is an interfaith organization with a core membership of nearly 200 congregations from a spectrum of faith traditions working together to meet basic human needs for the greater Des Moines community.

-The DMARC Food Pantry Network consists of 14 partner pantry sites, 28 Mobile Food Pantry locations, five Refuel Station stops, two food warehouses, and numerous community partners.
+The DMARC Food Pantry Network consists of 14 partner pantry sites and a mobile delivery service.
 The DMARC Food Pantry Network is committed to providing healthy food options and fresh produce to the people we assist.
 Once per calendar month, people can select a three-day supply of food from any one of our partner food pantries, and AnyTime Items are available whenever our partner pantries are open.
-Last year, DMARC assisted more than 51,000 unique individuals living with food insecurity in Greater Des Moines.
+DMARC continues to assist more than 50,000 unique individuals living with food insecurity in Greater Des Moines every year.

 DMARC could never do the work of feeding so many people without the partnership of many, diverse faith communities.
 Nearly 200 faith communities from across the religious spectrum support DMARC with cash support, donations of food, and service.
 Because we can do so much more together than we can on our own, DMARC has a commitment to helping our faith communities learn about one another and build relationships.